SanthoshRaj9114/InsightStream-Navigate-the-News-Landscape/README.md

 - [License](#-license)

 ## 🌐 Project Overview
-G3sha News is a responsive web application that aggregates news articles from various categories using the News API.
+InsightStream News is a responsive web application that aggregates news articles from various categories using the News API.
 Developed as an academic project, it demonstrates:

 - API integration
 - Responsive web design